 II.
 Physical Education (1 Course)

-Courses in physical education are taken in addition to the 120 academic points required for the degree.
+A course in physical education is taken in addition to the 120 academic points required for the degree.
 Dance technique courses may be taken to fulfill the Physical Education requirement.
 Transfer students may receive credit for only one PE course.
 (A dance course taken beyond satisfaction of the physical education requirement receives 1 point of academic credit, with a maximum of six courses for non-dance majors; consult the online Barnard Catalogue.)
 Students participating on varsity athletic teams satisfy the P.E. requirement and should add the appropriate course to their programs.
+Transfer students must complete the physical education requirement by the end of their junior year.

 III.
 Distributional Requirements